dominikstas/Moritat/README.md

 ### Supported Platforms:

 Moritat is written in standard C and should work on various platforms with a C compiler and standard libraries.
 It has been tested on Linux Arch system.
+It uses 'simple' which is terminal, that I write for my other projects (Swallow, Neutrino)

 ### Building Moritat: